 “I don’t want the area to feel sorry for me anymore.”

-I can understand that everyone who didn’t know me was confused, because here I was with this mix of a completely mentally ill person who wrote thousands of emails irrationally, at times under the influence trying to cope.
-And on the other side I was this very strong person who had very clear standards and work ethics and during work was highly professional!
+I can understand that everyone who didn’t know me was confused, because here I was with this mix of completely out of sync, starting to write countless of emails out of trauma, at times under the influence trying to cope.
+And on the other side I was this very strong person who had very clear standards and work ethics who, during work was highly professional!
 I cared for my team passionately as well as for the job and changed the atmosphere where the team were not shouted at anymore, but rather encouraged, and it showed in the numbers and success of the shop.
-I was just off the rails, and that may be the reason I was able to stay so long, because of my work.
+I was off the rails, and that I even have to explain myself, even now, is just another upset that I was an easy target to be gaslighted throughout my ordeal.

-That is why this is so wrong and disappointing that I was never furthered, but rather discriminated against, time and time again.
-And I will never stop saying that discrimination was only possible because the Pret leadership has no concern nor a strong zero tolerance policy in place protecting people who are in bereavement, mentally ill or traumatized.
+I will never stop saying that discrimination is only possible because leadership has no concern, nor a strong zero tolerance policy in place to protect people who are in bereavement, mentally ill or traumatized, be it physically or mentally.

-My story is spread throughout this website in different articles, blog entries and open letters to Pret, which eventually will form into one chronological book / story online.
+My story is spread throughout this website in different articles, blog entries and open letters to Pret A Manger, which eventually will form into one chronological book or story online.
+At the moment the reader has to sieve through this blog unfortunately.
+If you are stumbling through my website, I sincerely thank you for your time.
+I am not taking anyone’s time lightly!

 I was like in a Twilight Zone, felt like a person going through a country full of aliens where I tried to figure out who is the human and who is the “zombie” about to devour me!
-To the reader, this may seem like complete stupidity, but for me the emotional roller-coaster was very real.
+To the reader, this may seem like complete stupidity to you, but for me the emotional roller-coaster was unbearable and very real.
 Only a traumatized person will understand what I am sharing here.
-And no, don’t make it too easy on yourself by looking down on my situation and dismissing my turmoil as just another “basket case”, whose fault it is to let others treat them like this.
-Nope, not that easy, and bear with me as my story unfolds.
+And no, don’t make it too easy on yourself by looking down on my situation and dismissing my turmoil as just another “basket case” whose fault it is to let others treat them like this.
+Nope, not that easy, and bear with me as I keep ranting this injustice away.

 On the subject of Discrimination:

-If I would have had a physical disability, let’s say I had a limb, maybe one leg is shorter then the other, but I can walk and work perfectly fine, I may just be a little slower than others, but other than that I am fine.
+If I would have had a physical disability, I may just be a little slower than others, but other than that I am fine.
 If Mr. Eagle or any line manager, would have told me that because of my physical condition that he doesn’t “want the area to feel sorry for him anymore”, we all know what a clear discrimination this would have been and how quickly he would have gotten into trouble.
-But my disability was mental.
+My disability was a mental disability after the combination of grief and trauma + bullying = mental illness.

-I can only say that if you are mistreating a person who is vulnerable in bereavement, illness or disability, the time will come when this will get back to you.
-If I would have been treated with respect, empathy (not pity!), if I would have had the time and space to grow and heal, I would be writing a completely different blog and would go out of my way to brag about Pret, instead of writing a painful story at times in tears.
+I can only say that if you are mistreating a person who is vulnerable in bereavement, illness or any kind of disability that makes them vulnerable, the time will come when this will get back to you.
+If I would have been treated with respect, empathy (not pity!) and had the time and space to grow and heal, I would be writing a completely different blog and would go out of my way to brag about Pret, instead of writing a painful story at times in tears.

 If Mr. Eagle would have said to a pregnant woman who was slowing down due to her getting along in the pregnancy, “I don’t want the area to feel sorry for me anymore.” …